Football in Greece

-Football is the most popular sport in Greece, followed by basketball.
+Association football is the most popular sport in Greece, followed by basketball.
+Over half of the people in Greece are interested in football.

 History of Greek football

 The Ancient Greeks are known to have played many ball games, some of which involved the use of the feet.
-The Roman game harpastum is believed to have been adapted from a Greek team game known as "ἐπίσκυρος" (Episkyros) or "φαινίνδα" (phaininda), which is mentioned by a Greek playwright, Antiphanes (388–311 BC) and later referred to by the Christian theologian Clement of Alexandria (c.150-c.215 AD).
+The Roman game harpastum is believed to have been adapted from a Greek team game known as "ἐπίσκυρος" (Episkyros) or "φαινίνδα" (phaininda), which is mentioned by a Greek playwright, Antiphanes (388–311 B.C.) and later referred to by the Christian theologian Clement of Alexandria (c.150–c.215 A.D.).
 These games appear to have resembled rugby football.

 In the modern era, however, association football was introduced to the Greeks by expatriate British communities and military personnel.
 The first Greek football teams were created as part of long-established athletic and gymnastic clubs in the major port cities of Athens and Thessaloniki, as well as among the large Greek communities of the Ottoman Empire, such as Constantinople and Smyrna, in the early 1900s.
 After the Asia Minor Disaster of 1922 which resulted in a large resettlement of Greeks from Turkey to Greece, several clubs, such as Panionios and Apollon Smyrnis, were transplanted, while many athletes of other clubs, like Pera, formed new organizations in their new home (e.g. AEK, PAOK).

 League system

 The first league of professional football in Greece was officially established as the Panhellenic Championship in 1927.
-The league ran until 1959, when it was replaced by the Alpha Ethniki which ran until 2006 when it was then replaced by Superleague Greece.
-According to FIFPro, an organization that represents professional players, nearly 70 percent of players complained in a 2011 survey of problems with not being paid.
+The league ran until 1959, when it was replaced by the Alpha Ethniki which ran until 2006 when it was then replaced by Super League Greece.
+According to FIFPRO, an organization that represents professional players, nearly 70 percent of players complained in a 2011 survey of problems with not being paid.

 Superleague Greece is the top-flight professional football division within Greece.
 The league contains 14 clubs, with the winners of the league becoming the Champions of Greece.
-The team with the most national championships is Olympiacos, who have won 47 times - 13 Super League titles, 19 Alpha Ethniki titles and 15 Panhellenic Championships.
-Two other P.O.K. clubs also dominate the history of Greek football; Panathinaikos with 20 titles and AEK Athens with 12 titles.
+The team with the most national championships is Olympiacos, who have won 48 times - 14 Super League titles, 19 Alpha Ethniki titles and 15 Panhellenic Championships.
+Two other P.O.K. clubs also dominate the history of Greek football; Panathinaikos with 20 titles and AEK Athens with 13 titles.

 Cup competitions

 There is currently one major cup competition in Greek football, the Greek Cup.
-It includes clubs from every division of football in Greece.
-Until 2008, another major cup competition was the Greek Super Cup, an annual game held between the winner of the Greek Super League and Greek Cup.
+It includes clubs from the 2 professional leagues in Greece, Super League 1 and Super League 2.
+Until 2008, another major cup competition was the Greek Super Cup, an annual game held between the winner of the Greek Super League and Greek Cup that will be reinstated from 2025-2026 season and there will be again two major cup competitions in Greek football from then on.